 The Corporate Assembly supervises the management of the company by the Board of Directors and the CEO.
-The Corporate Assembly held 4 meetings in 2013.
+The Corporate Assembly held 3 meetings in 2014.
+The average attendance over the year at the Corporate Assembly meetings was 83%.

 The Corporate Assembly also makes decisions on limited, but important, areas.
 One important task for the Corporate Assembly is the election of members to the Board, including the Chairman of the Board.
 The AGM cannot influence, change or reverse the Corporate Assembly's decisions regarding the election of the Board and Chairman of the Board.